tTrmc/dotz/CONTRIBUTING.md

 * **Git commit history**
 * **Release notes** (for significant contributions)

-Thank you for helping make loom better!
+Thank you for helping make dotz better!